Grokking Group Multiplication with Cosets: Mathematical Preliminaries

 \subsection{Fourier Transform over Groups}

+Though Group Fourier Transform is not central to our presentation of the coset circuit, it was an important tool that we used to analyze the the activations of the trained models.
+It is also a critical part of \citep{chughtai_toy_2023}.
+We introduce the concepts here and go over the the similarities and differences between our work and \citep{chughtai_toy_2023} in Section \ref{sec:toy-model-universality}.

-The Discrete Fourier Transform (DFT) converts a function $f$ defined on $\{0, 1, \dots, n-1\}$ to a complex-valued function via the formula: The DFT is commonly interpreted as a conversion from the \emph{time} domain to the \emph{frequency} domain because the $e^{-2i\pi kt/n}$ terms define a complex sinusoid with frequency $2\pi kt/n$.
+We begin with a presentation of the Discrete Fourier Transform (DFT), and then present the Group Fourier Transform by analogy.
+The DFT converts a function $f$ defined on $\{0, 1, \dots, n-1\}$ to a complex-valued function via the formula: The DFT is commonly interpreted as a conversion from the \emph{time} domain to the \emph{frequency} domain because the $e^{-2i\pi kt/n}$ terms define a complex sinusoid with frequency $2\pi kt/n$.
 The frequency domain in this case means that these frequencies provide an alternative orthonormal basis from which we can work with functions.
 A function on $\{0, 1, \dots, n-1\}$ can be represented as a vector $f = ^{\top}$ and its basis is given by the identity matrix $I_n$.
 The DFT defines a basis transformation, much like any other.
 The Fourier basis is given $n$ vectors.
 The first basis vector, corresponding to $k = 0$, is all ones.
-The $k=1$ basis vector is $ $, and all of the rest for up to $n \!-\!1$ are given by $ $.
+The $k=1$ basis vector is $ $, and all of the rest for up to $n\!-\!1$ are given by $ $.

-This basis has a number of useful properties, that stem from how well-fit it is to the structure of the domain.
-There are many functions that appear complicated in the time domain that are relatively simple or sparse in the frequency domain.

 The DFT has a particularly nice interpretation as a function on the cyclic group $C_n$, which is isomorphic to addition modulo $n$.
-Please refer to Appendix \ref{sec:group-theory} or to references such as \citep{diaconis_persi_group_1988, fulton_representation_1991, kondor_risi_group_2008} for a more detailed discussion.
+Please refer to Appendix \ref{appendix:group-theory} or to references such as \citep{diaconis_persi_group_1988, fulton_representation_1991, kondor_risi_group_2008} for a more detailed discussion.

 The interpretation of the DFT as being over the cyclic groups can be generalized to non-commutative groups.
 We go over the construction in Appendix \ref{appendix:rep-theory} and \ref{appendix:group-fourier-transform}.
 The high level interpretation, however, is the same.
 For functions from $S_n \rightarrow \mathbb{C}$ there is an orthonormal basis that is equivariant to translations and convolutions.
 The frequencies for the Fourier transform over $S_n$ are given by the partitions of $n$.
 The ``highest'' frequencies can be interpreted as representing functions that are constant on permutations that all agree on a small number of elements of $[n]$ \citep{ellis_intersecting_2017}.